OpenST/facilitator/README.md

 * Replace `<origin-rpc>` with origin chain's rpc url.
 * Replace `<auxiliary-rpc>` with auxiliary chain's rpc url.
 * Replace `<db-path>` with the database path.
 It is the path for `sqlite` database.
 If not provided,it would create it.
-* --force option is used to forcefully override facilitator config.
+* `--force` option is used to forcefully override facilitator config.
+It is optional parameter.